![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 Troubleshooting and Helpful Tips

-Here are some common questions and helpful tips for Chintaro Cloud integration, along with guidance on how to resolve them.
+Here are some common questions and helpful tips for the Chintaro Cloud integration.

 1. Completed inspections not pushing back to Chintaro

-Only inspections that have been imported from Chintaro into PIM will be uploaded automatically to Chintaro when you use the Submit Inspection function.
-This process sends an email with your completed Inspection Report and also pushes the full inspection—including maintenance notes—back into Chintaro.
+Only inspections that were originally imported from Chintaro into PIM will be automatically uploaded back into Chintaro when you use the Submit Inspection function.
+This sends an email with your completed inspection report and pushes the full inspection — including maintenance notes — back into Chintaro.

 If you need to upload a report manually, refer to the Uploading Reports Into Chintaro guide for step-by-step instructions.